yashas6a/local_ai_transalator/README.md

 # local_ai_transalator
-python translator script that runs locally using gemma3 model
+python translator script with GUI that runs locally using gemma3 model or any other model u want to use.

+#Script 1 : main.py
+uses llamacpp and streamlit
+has

 uses nicegui